fralau/mkdocs-mermaid2-plugin/README.md

 mkdocs-mermaid2 takes care of inserting the javascript library into the html page.

-You can use all diagrams supported by the Mermaid javascript that you are using.
+> You can use all the diagrams types supported by the version of the Mermaid
+> javascript library that you are using (flowchart, class, state, timeline,
+> etc.).

 ## Installation